Jewish Law

 For everything a person eats, they must recite a "first blessing" over it, such as the blessing "Shehakol" or "Ha'etz".
 Even if one only eats a small amount of a food, they are obligated to bless if their intention is to eat.
 (However, if one only tastes a food to adjust its seasoning, they do not bless it at all).
 Therefore, someone who chews flavored gum, even if swallowing only a very small amount, must bless for the enjoyment of the gum's taste.
 Similarly, one who drinks even the smallest drop of a beverage must bless it.

 However, this only applies to the first blessing.
 The final blessing is only recited when one has eaten "a significant amount" of food.
-A significant amount, or the "olive's size" measure, is twenty-seven grams, and for liquids, the amount is a "revi'it", which is eighty-one grams.
+A significant amount, or the "olive's size" (Kezayit) measure, is twenty-seven grams, and for liquids, the amount is a "revi'it", which is eighty-one grams.

 Regarding the final blessing on drinks, one must drink a "revi'it" of the beverage (eighty-one grams) in one go.
 If one pauses between sips, they do not bless afterwards at all.
 Hence, someone drinking soup with a spoon does not bless afterwards on that soup because they haven't consumed a "revi'it" in one go.
 Similarly, someone drinking hot coffee or tea does not bless afterwards because they cannot drink that amount in one go.